Natural Weight Loss: 12 Science-Backed Methods That Actually Work

 10. Add strength training to your routine

-Building muscle supports your metabolism because muscle tissue burns more calories at rest than fat tissue.
-Strength training also helps preserve muscle mass during weight loss, which is important for long-term success.
+Building muscle supports your metabolism because muscle is a metabolically active tissue, meaning it can burn more calories at rest than fat tissue.

 You don't need a gym membership.
 Bodyweight exercises like squats, push-ups, and lunges count.
 Consistency matters more than intensity.